rollwave-dev/rollwave/README.md

 - **🔐 Zero-Downtime Secret Rotation:** Native Swarm services cannot easily rotate secrets without downtime.
 Rollwave implements an *Immutable Secret Pattern*, hashing your secrets and updating services seamlessly.
 - **🏗️ Integrated Build Pipeline:** No need for separate CI scripts.
 Rollwave reads your `docker-compose.yml`, builds your images, pushes them to your registry, and deploys them in one go.
+- **🌍 Multi-Environment Support:** Deploy to staging and production from a single config using simple overrides.
 - **🧹 Auto-Cleanup:** Automatically prunes old, unused secrets to keep your cluster clean.
 - **📄 Single Source of Truth:** Uses your existing `docker-compose.yml` as the definition for both building and deploying.